Since 1877 ... The Westminster Kennel Club legacy

 1969 - A bitter snowstorm cripples the New York area and plays havoc with Westminster's first show at the new Garden.

 1972 - The English Springer Spaniel Ch.
 Chinoe's Adamant James captures his second consecutive Best In Show at Westminster, becoming the seventh dog with multiple BIS wins (six dogs with two, one dog with three).
-As of 2009, no dog has done it since.
+Through 2007, no dog has done it since.

 1976 - William W. Brainard, Jr. becomes the first person to judge Best In Show three times, a mark that is still unmatched.